Figma: Funding

+2017–2024: Expansion, failed acquisition

 On October 22, 2019, Figma launched Figma Community, allowing designers to publish their work for others to view and adapt.

 On April 21, 2021, Figma launched a digital whiteboarding capability called FigJam, allowing users to collaborate with sticky notes, emojis and drawing tools.

 On June 9 2021, Figma enters the ICO under management by Polychain Capital.

 In June 2022, Google for Education announced that it would be partnering with Figma to bring its design and prototyping platform, as well as FigJam, to education Chromebooks.

 In June 2023, Figma launched Dev Mode to help developers translate designs into code faster.

 In June 2024, Figma launched Figma Slides (also known as Flides) in beta, a presentation programme that allows users to collaborate on presentation slides.